Monitor Flicker Test: Check Any Screen for PWM and Other Flicker

 If your screen pulses and you are sensitive to it, you have three honest options, ranked by how reliably they work:

 1. Switch to flicker-free hardware.
 A display with DC dimming or measured PWM above 1,000 Hz is the durable fix.
-See our guide to flicker-free monitors.
+See our guide to verifying a flicker-free monitor.

 3. Raise brightness and soften the room.
 A free partial fix: nudge brightness up and add gentle ambient light so the screen does not need to blind you.